Our Top AR-15s: Which Is The Best AR-15 For You?

 Further, since the barrel is free from the furniture, its harmonics are not affected by the handguard, aiding in maintaining accuracy and heat resistance.

-This is all before we get into the world of DI (Direct Impingement) vs. piston guns and the like.
+This is all before we get into the world of DI (Direct Impingement) vs. gas the piston system and the like.
 We dive way deep into gas systems with our explainer on the topic.

 4. A trigger that feels right (for you)